channelaccess/ca/Readme.md

 Note:

 1. The configuration of the monitor notification engine is an experimental feature.
-In the future it is possible and/or likely that we will provide only a single engine, fully configurable to meet the needs of the client's application.
+In the future it is possible and/or likely that the library will offer only a single engine, fully configurable to meet the needs of all client applications.
 1. The ```BlockingQueueMultipleWorkerMonitorNotificationServiceImpl``` and ```StripedExecutorServiceMonitorNotificationServiceImpl``` notification engines provide optional configuration parameters allowing the size of the notification buffer and number of consumer notification threads to be configured.